 Woman having medical emergency drove through fence, into home

-PRAIRIEVILLE - A woman having a medical emergency drove into a ditch, through a fence and crashed into a home on Wednesday afternoon.
+PRAIRIEVILLE - A woman having a medical emergency drove across a ditch, through a fence and crashed into a home on Wednesday afternoon.

 Prairieville Fire Chief Jamey Smith said the woman was leaving Sugar Mill Primary School with two children when she experienced a medical emergency.
 The woman's vehicle wrecked into the back of a home on Nutall Oak Avenue.